shred/acme4j/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 2.16

+- In `acme4j-smime`, the `EmailProcessor.smimeMessage()` method is now deprecated.
+Use either `EmailProcessor.signedMessage()`, or `EmailProcessor.builder()` if you need custom verification configuration (e.g. an own truststore).
+- In `acme4j-smime`, major parts of the S/MIME message verification have been rewritten.
+The verification is much stricter now, and also supports secured headers in the certificate.
+Verification might now fail while it was successful in v2.15.
+Also, exception messages might have changed.

 ## Migration to Version 2.15

 - `acme4j-smime` requires BouncyCastle now.
 The `BouncyCastleProvider` must also be added as security provider.